mpaquette/postmortem_temp_corr/README.md

 ## MSE of the signals w.r.t. ground truth
 ![Mean squared error for corrupted and corrected data with respect to the ground truth.](images/signal_mse.png)

+We note that the correction in this example is "noisy", it only uses 16 volumes to for the estimation and the "temperature" effects are large.
+We also note that we are not fixing the alpha coefficient to 1 for the volumes used in the estimation.